potatoqualitee/dbatools.ai/README.md

 # dbatools.ai: A Copilot for SQL Server Databases

-dbatools.ai is a PowerShell module that acts as a helpful assistant for SQL Server databases and dbatools operations.
+dbatools.ai is a PowerShell module that acts as a helpful assistant for SQL Server databases and dbatools.
 It lets developers and DBAs explore their databases using plain English commands and execute dbatools commands using natural language queries.
-This project is a proof of concept designed to show PowerShell and .NET developers how to create a database assistant and a dbatools copilot using OpenAI's advanced language models.
+This project is a proof of concept designed to show PowerShell and .NET developers how to create a database assistant and a dbatools copilot using OpenAI models.

-It works so well, though.
-Check this out -- I used the laziest language possible and it still came through.
+And it works surprisingly well!
+Check this out — I used the laziest language possible and it still came through.

 ![dbatools.ai example output](copilot.example.png)